godotengine/godot-docs/getting_started/step_by_step/your_first_game.rst

 player's movement.
 Choose your ``Player`` scene and add a :ref:`Particles2D <class_Particles2D>` node named ``Trail``.

-There are a very large number of properties to choose from when configuring particles.
+There are a large number of properties to choose from when configuring particles.
 Feel free to experiment and create different effects.
 For the effect in this example, use the following settings: